tomchaplin/lophat/README.md

 > **Warning**
 > LoPHAT is currently in alpha.
-> The implementation is not optimised, the API is not fixed and no tests have been written.
+> The implementation is not optimised, the API is not fixed and tests are limited.
 > Use at your own risk.

 ## Usage

+## Tests

 ## References